Laveen-exe/Self_Driving_Car_CNN/README.md

-    Did image resizing and cropping, converted RGB image to YUV Performed random flipping and translation to the iamges for better training.
+    Did image resizing and cropping, converted RGB image to YUV Performed random flipping and translation to the images for better training.